How to Calculate HST for Small Businesses in Ontario

 T2inc business tax accountants know all about Ontario HST

-Don’t wait for tax season before figuring out whether you should be paying HST!
+Don’t wait for business tax returns season before figuring out whether you should be paying HST!
 If you do not charge your customers HST, and you discover that you were supposed to, your business will still be responsible for paying the correct percentage to the CRA.

 Give your business a chance to make higher profits!
 Contact the tax accountants at T2inc and get help calculating the Ontario HST.